A duality approach to gradient H\"older estimates for linear divergence form elliptic equations

 and $\no{g}_{\Lambda_{b}^{\alpha}(Q(0,1))} \sim \no{L}_{h_{a}^{p}(Q(0,1)) \to \R} $.
 Here the implicity constants only depend on $p$ and $n$. \item If $g \in \Lambda_{b}^{\alpha}(Q(0,1))$, then for all $f \in L^{2}(Q(0,1))$ it holds

 \end{itemize} \end{theorem}

 Next we state the scaled versions of the definitions of local Hardy spaces and the duality theorem.
 The point here is to make the constants appearing in the theorems independent of the domain.
+For this purpose, we define Hardy spaces on polytopes as affine pull-backs of Hardy spaces in the unit cube.
+For the special case of affine mappings preserving cubes, we reserve the following notation.
 Given a point $x \in \rn$ and a scale $s > 0$, we define

 so that